input-output-hk/PSG/docs/source/guides/mail_service_guide_gpg.md

 # Mail Service Usage Guide (gpg command line)

-It is possible to send encrypted messages with attachment to Mail Service for further storing it in Cardano blockchain.
+It is possible to send encrypted messages with attachments to Mail Service for further storing it in the Cardano blockchain.

 Please, follow prerequisites and configuration steps.

 ## Prerequisites

-To save transaction (with message and attachement) you will need:
+To save transaction (with message and attachment), you will need:

 * [gpg](https://gpgtools.org/) tool

-* User's public / private key pair that is [generated and saved to local keychain](#how-to-generate-public--private-key-pair)
+* User's public/private key pair that is [generated and saved to local keychain](#how-to-generate-public-private-key-pair)

-* Puchased package at PSG Self Service UI
+* Purchased package at PSG Self Service UI

 * API Token - generated at PSG Self Service UI